zeevx/ahkohd/README.md

 👋 Hello, I'm a polyglot developer & designer; Artisan of logics and pixels.

 ### ✨ Currently seeking innovations
-I love to build 🛠.
+💜 🛠 I love to build.
 Have an idea worth sharing? [💬 🤔 Let's brainstorm.](https://twitter.com/messages/compose?recipient_id=2212463825&text=Hello%2C%20world!)

 ### 🔭 I’m currently working on
 One commit at a time building [Switch for macOS](https://get-switch.app).
 Yay! 🤕 I have tons of articles still in drafts.